AparnaJayaprakash/Javamodule1/oopsday2/src/oopsday2/README.md

-Built a program using interface.
+Built a program using interface and learned about abstraction.